 As a female solo traveller, I found Vientiane a generally safe city.
 However, it is a capital city in a developing Southeast Asian country.
 I was careful to stick to busy areas at night, particularly areas that are tourist-friendly.

 I spent one full day in Vientiane, Laos, and I felt that was enough to see the best things to do in Vientiane.
-It’s one of the most laid-back capital cities I’ve visited in Southeast Asia, which makes it a nice change.
-There are plenty of things to do in Vientiane in one day if you plan it well.
-I would suggest arriving later in the day, spending a full day the next day, and departing early the following morning – making 3 nights with one full day.
+It’s one of the most laid-back capital cities I’ve visited in Southeast Asia, which makes a nice change.
+I recommend arriving late in the day, spending a full day exploring, and departing the following morning – making 3 nights with one full day.
 However, you could compress this if you had a late flight or train out in the afternoon or evening and just spend two days overall.

 Where to Stay in Vientiane

-Vientiane isn’t yet a big tourist hub, so hotel options are a bit more limited than other Southeast Asian capitals.
+Like Phnom Penh, Vientiane isn’t yet a big tourist hub, so hotel options are a bit more limited than other Southeast Asian cities.
 There’s only really one area with lots of hotels – the area near the night market along the Mekong River.
-This is where I stayed, and it’s central to almost everything you’ll want to see, and there are plenty of things to do in Vientiane within walking distance.
+This is where I stayed, and it’s central to almost everything you’ll want to see, making it a good base for 1 day in Vientiane.

-There’s also a shuttle bus that costs around $1.80 (40,000 KIP).
+– Take the shuttle bus (around $1.80/40,000 KIP).
 This runs along the main road by the night market, stopping at various hotels.
 This makes a great budget option, but isn’t very frequent.
-You can find more details here.

 Many people will arrive in Vientiane on the new Laos-China Railway from either Vang Vieng or Luang Prabang.
+Like taking the sleeper trains in Vietnam, this is an experience in itself!
 The new railway is clean, punctual, and much quicker than buses on these routes.
 However, the train station in Vientiane is nowhere near the centre of the city!

 The easiest way to get from the train station to the city is by taxi or tuk-tuk.
 It’s about a 25 minute ride, and taxis will cost around $12.